 Carbides used for steel (grades C5 to C8) do not work well with valve seat insert materials.
 You will have increased productivity by using ceramics.
 Ceramic cutters also will provide excellent results on iron-based materials.

 There are three main requirements to be aware of, i.e., seat width, seat angle and seat runout.

 The seat angle is also very important.
-By far, more mistakes are made on seat angles on the 6.9/7.3L Navistar than any other engine.
-The mistake made is to cut the exhaust seat at 30�� instead of 37.5��.
-The result is a fine line contact point that is guaranteed to burn the valve out quickly.
-Rebuilders should also keep in mind that tool holders wear more than is recognized, and then allow the cutter to tip during operation.
+Seat angles are responsible for most mistakes.
+This happens on the 6.9/7.3L Navistar than any other engine.
+The mistake made is to cut the exhaust seat at 30 degrees instead of 37.5 degrees.
+Reducing the contact point will burn out the valve.
+Also keep in mind that tool holders wear out.
+As a result, allow the cutter to tip during operation.
 The runout requirement is generally between .001″ and .002″.
 The larger the valve head the more runout allowed.

 Excessive runout will eventually break the valve head off at the underhead radius.
 This is due to the flexing that occurs every time the valve opens and closes against the seat.
 The most common causes of excessive runout are a loose fitting pilot and the condition of the machine spindle bearings.